HelgaListopad/webix-react-complex-widgets/README.md

-Webix-React demo
+Webix-React demo with Jet-based Complex Widget
 ================

+This repo contains examples specifically for importing Webix [Complex Widgets](https://webix.com/widget/complex-widgets/) into a React App.
+By default, the demo shows how to initialize the [**File Manager**](https://webix.com/filemanager/), but it can be replaced with any of Webix widgets.

+The example is based on the [default demo from Webix Github](https://github.com/webix-hub/react-demo).
+The general idea of integration is described in the related [README section](https://github.com/webix-hub/react-demo#creating-custom-webix-react-component) of this package.
-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+Webpack configuration and basic dependencies in package.json is the default outcome of the `yarn eject` command.
+The initial project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-You can use Webix inside of React App, to add some rich widgets to the existing functionality.

-If you plan to use Webix for most UI in the app, please check [Webix Jet](https://webix.gitbooks.io/webix-jet/content/chapter1.html) first.
-It is a micro-framework for building Webix-based apps.
+By default, Webix and File Manager will be fetched from npm, so make sure you have signed in to our [private @xbs scope](https://docs.webix.com/desktop__install.html#installingwithnpm).
+**Note**: NPM always provides access to the latest versions of packages, so credentials are valid only while the license is active.

 How to Start
 ----------------

-[Grab the demo from Github](https://github.com/webix-hub/react-demo) if you haven't done this yet.
-Thus you will get an example of integration usage.

-Run `npm install` and `npm start` after that.
+Run `npm install` and `npm start`.
 Open `http://localhost:3000` to view the demo in the browser.

 The page will be reloading while you are editing form fields.